-Obtained multi-year stay shortly after retention in franchise dispute, forcing a highly favorable settlement providing for judgment of injunctive and declaratory relief and dismissal of price discrimination counterclaims.
+Obtained multi-year stay shortly after retention in franchise dispute, forcing highly favorable settlement providing for judgment of injunctive and declaratory relief and dismissal of price discrimination counterclaims.

 Obtained defense judgment on the pleadings, before discovery, in fraud and unfair competition action brought by franchisee against Shell Oil Company relating to the terms of the parties' franchise agreement.

 Obtained pre-trial dismissal of eight claims, and defense judgment after five week jury trial on the one remaining claim, in a case brought by a dozen retail gasoline dealers against Shell Oil Company raising a variety of fraud, contract and antitrust (price discrimination, predatory pricing, etc.) claims.
-Also obtained detailed findings of fact and conclusions of law rejecting all claims for injunctive relief.

 After substituting in as counsel one month before trial, obtained pretrial order striking damages claims and jury demand in price discrimination action brought by gasoline dealers against Shell Oil Company.